Originate/exosphere/website/tutorial/part_2/part_2a/05_communication.md

 for example to a REST interface.
 This is simple and fast,
 and works well if there are only a few services.
-As we scale to dozens or hundreds of them, this synchronous communication model starts to become painful, though.
+As we scale to hundreds of services, and thousands of service instances, this synchronous communication model starts to become painful, though.
 Each service:
 * needs to figure out where all the other services are